 and wendy understood.

-in the horizon, a boat appeared, gracefully on the edge of the water and sand. the sun was nearly down now and the birds had retreated to their nests. somehow they sensed a feeling of sadness was creeping up in the night. eleven shadows broke up the blinding orange as they proceeded towards the boat.
+a boat appeared, gracefully on the edge of the water and sand. the sun was nearly all the way below the horizon and the birds had retreated to their nests. somehow they sensed something was creeping up in the night. eleven shadows broke up the blinding orange as they proceeded towards the boat.